 On the fence about fueling up?
 Consider how much feedback — and what kinds of stats — you really want from your wristband.
 Also note that the app is only available for iOS (though the Nike+ desktop experience has all the same bells and whistles).
 And while tech geeks will undoubtedly gain insights from their Fuel patterns across days, weeks and months, the most valuable feature of the FuelBand SE won’t likely appear on a chart or graph.
 You’ll be too busy heading out the door to “win the hour,” reach your Fuel goal and make the day count.

-For more on the Nike+ FuelBand SE, visit nikeplus.nike.com, or visit a Nike retailer near you.
+For more on the Nike+ FuelBand SE, visit nike.com, amazon.com, or head to a Nike retailer near you.